RustScan/RustScan/README.md

 The batch size determines how fast RustScan is.
 Set it to 65k, and it will scan all 65k ports at the same time.
 This means at at 65k batch size, RustScan will take TIMEOUT long to scan all ports.
 Essentially, if timeout is 1000ms, **RustScan can scan in 1 second**.

 Your operating system may not support this, but it is worth it to play around and see where your open file limit is.
-Shortly I will be releasing a dockerised version with a much larger open file limit, so this will be possible.
+Shortly we will be releasing a dockerised version with a much larger open file limit, so this will be possible.

 ## Configuration file